-The group will meet six times approximately every three weeks on Tuesdays from 7.30pm – 9.00pm starting from 14th September 2021.
+The group will meet once a month on Tuesdays from 7.30pm – 9.00pm between January and June 2023.
 Each session will focus on a particular topic related to stammering supported by prior reading material/podcast to listen to and questions for reflection.
 Example topics include: stammering gain; the stammering aesthetic as explored through art by people who stammer; stammering and time; intersectionality and ableism.

 We hope to empower participants to develop a richer and thicker understanding of what it means to stammer.
 For therapists, this may be beneficial when supporting people in therapy to better understand the wider narratives and new perspectives on stammering.
 For people who stammer, the discussions may help to develop ways to self-advocate and resist fluent norms, as well as feeling a stronger sense of solidarity with the stammering community.